 What is Power Sharing?

-Democratic states are based on the principle of power sharing, and to govern the states efficiently, and without tussles, the policy of power sharing is necessary.
-While studying the Power Sharing Class 10 notes, you must also know that the state power should be divided among all administrative machinery stakeholders such as Legislature, Executive, and the judiciary.
-To help students understand this through a real example, the chapter on Power Sharing in Class 10th civics begins with the story of Belgium and Sri Lanka, the two nations that faced the issues regarding power sharing and how they dealt with it.
+Democratic states are based on the principle of power-sharing, and to govern the states efficiently, and without tussles, the policy of power-sharing is necessary.
+While studying the Power Sharing Class 10 notes, you must also know that state power should be divided among all administrative machinery stakeholders such as Legislature, the Executive, and the judiciary.
+To help students understand this through a real example, the chapter on Power Sharing in Class 10th civics begins with the story of Belgium and Sri Lanka, the two nations that faced issues regarding power-sharing and how they dealt with it.

 The Story of Belgium